ferdie17/oci/README.md

   export TF_VAR_operating_system_version="8"
 ```

-The file should reside outside of the git repo directory, so that it does not get saved in the repo (it contains confidentail info).
+The file should reside outside of the git repo directory, so that it does not get saved in the repo (e.g. confidentail info).

 ### 2.3 Make the script (tfvarsenv.sh) executable, then execute it.